-Claustrophobia is referred to as a type of Specific Phobia categorized within the anxiety disorder cluster and is a fear of tight or enclosed spaces.
-This can include an elevator, small room, very crowded space, airplane or subway train, tunnel, car wash, bathroom stall, and even in a Magnetic Resonance Imaging (MRI) machine.
+Claustrophobia is referred to as a type of specific phobia that involves a fear of tight or enclosed spaces.
+This can include an elevator, small room, very crowded space, airplane, subway train, tunnel, car wash, bathroom stall, and even in a Magnetic Resonance Imaging (MRI) machine.

 Treatments can include exposure therapy, cognitive behavior therapy (CBT), virtual reality exposure therapy (VRET), medication, and relaxation skills.
 The length of treatment varies based on the severity of claustrophobia symptoms, but a good ballpark is between 6-18 weekly therapy sessions.1